firaghost/YegnaBingoBot/SETUP_INSTRUCTIONS.md

-# 🚀 Bingo Royale - Setup Instructions
+# 🚀 BingoX - Setup Instructions

 ## ✅ What's Been Implemented

-Your Bingo Royale bot is **100% production-ready** with real functionality (no simulations):
+Your BingoX bot is **100% production-ready** with real functionality (no simulations):

 ### 🎯 Features
 - ✅ Real Telegram authentication